 Book with Two or More Authors

 Same as with one author, but do not invert authors’ names after the first author.
-Separate authors’ names with a comma (unless there are only two authors), and include the word and before the final author.
+Separate authors’ names with a comma, and include the word and before the final author.

 Note that the word “edition” is abbreviated, and not italicized or capitalized.